An interactive garden meant to initiate a conversation about climate change, energy use, and green urban spaces.

-Designed and fabricated by New York University students, this earth bomb features speakers and live sensors among the plants that react to visitors' touch.
-The idea is to “re-nature” Times Square so that the public can contemplate new natures within our cities.
+Designed and constructed by New York University students, this earth lodge featured speakers and live sensors hidden among the plants that reacted to the visitors' touch.
+The idea was to “re-nature” Times Square so that the public could contemplate new aspects of nature within our cities.

-We invite people to explore soothing living vegetative surfaces and recognize the stark contrast of their hyper-electrified surroundings.
-The students have designed and built an open central sphere for visitors to circulate through so that they may encounter a microcosm of hanging gardens.
+We invited people to explore soothing living vegetative surfaces and recognize the stark contrast of their hyper-electrified surroundings.
+The students designed and built an open central sphere for visitors to circulate through so that they could encounter a microcosm of hanging gardens.

-Around the sphere there is a greenscape of serpentine living benches for rest, gathering, and contemplation.
-The whole project, start-to-finish, will be erected and removed in a 24 hour period.
-It will be a place to reimagine Times Square’s consumer culture into a truly sumptuous environmental future.
+Around the sphere there was a greenscape of serpentine living benches for rest, gathering, and contemplation.
+The whole project, start-to-finish, had to be erected and removed in a 24-hour period.
+It was a place to re-imagine Times Square’s consumer culture into a truly sumptuous environmental future.

 LEADERS: Mitchell Joachim, Louise Harpman, Peder Anker, Keith Miller.